mbr/flask-appconfig/README.rst

 * The ``flaskdev`` tool has been replaced with ``flask``.
 * Using the new ``flask`` tool auto-reloading will also change by default.
 If a syntax error is introduced to the code, the app will try to restart after two seconds by default, instead of crashing.
+This can be suppressed with the '--extended-reload 0' flag.

 0.4
 ***